FaithyOne/BOs-Cookies-Candy-and-Cakes/README.md

 Every bite can be more than just a snack—sometimes, a little wonder is hidden inside!

 - Discover cookies in many flavors, from classic to mystic and cursed.
   Some are harmless, others unleash spectacular effects and animations, the Cursed Creeper Cookie is just the beginning!
 - Dare to explore the unknown: Some monsters drop rare, powerful cookies.
   Who knows what awaits you when you find them?
+- Throwable candies: A sweet weapon with dual functionality!
+  Eat them for a quick snack or throw them at other players and entities for fun or PvP combat.
+  Hold the button longer to throw them further—perfect for strategic gameplay or just having a blast with friends!
 - Mini cakes: Small treats for a quick snack on the go, perfect for adventurers with little time.
 - Cookie Jar block: Your sweet treasures deserve a place of honor!
   Sort and display your collection in style.
 - Mold item: Become a baker and create mini cakes, let your imagination run wild.